Evolutionary linguistics: 1863–1945: social Darwinism

 Although pre-Darwinian theorists had compared languages to living organisms as a metaphor, the comparison was first taken literally in 1863 by the historical linguist August Schleicher who was inspired by Charles Darwin's On the Origin of Species.
 At the time there was not enough evidence to prove that Darwin's theory of natural selection was correct.
 Schleicher proposed that linguistics could be used as a testing ground for the study of the evolution of species.
 A review of Schleicher's book Darwinism as Tested by the Science of Language appeared in the first issue of Nature journal in 1870.
 Darwin reiterated Schleicher's proposition in his 1871 book The Descent of Man, claiming that languages are comparable to species, and that language change occurs through natural selection as words 'struggle for life'.
 Darwin believed that languages had evolved from animal mating calls.
 Darwinists considered the concept of language creation as unscientific.

 August Schleicher and his friend Ernst Haeckel were keen gardeners and regarded the study of cultures as a type of botany, with different species competing for the same living space.
 Similar ideas became later advocated by politicians who wanted to appeal to working class voters, not least by the national socialists who subsequently included the concept of struggle for living space in their agenda.
 Highly influential until the end of World War II, social Darwinism was eventually banished from human sciences, leading to a strict separation of natural and sociocultural studies.

 This gave rise to the dominance of structural linguistics in Europe.
 There had long been a dispute between the Darwinists and the French intellectuals with the topic of language evolution famously having been banned by the Paris Linguistic Society as early as in 1866.
 Ferdinand de Saussure proposed structuralism to replace evolutionary linguistics in his Course in General Linguistics, published posthumously in 1916.
-The structuralists rose to academic political power in human and social sciences in the aftermath of the student revolts of Spring 1968, establishing Sorbonne as an international centrepoint of humanistic thinking.
+The structuralists rose to academic political power in human and social sciences in the aftermath of the student revolts of Spring 1968, establishing the Sorbonne as an international centrepoint of humanistic thinking.